projekter/ParseJTask.m/README.md

 _Disclaimer:_ I wrote this package because I needed it.
 However, I only use Mosek's interior point optimizer.
 I have no idea how faithfully the parser reproduces mixed-integer problems/solutions or simplex solutions.
 You are very welcome to submit a pull request that complements the missing parts.

-_Note:_ The export to the JTASK format contained some bugs prior to version 10.1.11.
-These will probably not materialize unless you modify your task after an optimization (no guarantees!).
-But if you do so, the export will already be wrong.
-However, PTF had other bugs, so this wouldn't be a solution either.
-The only solution - which is also necessary for getting correct results in the optimization after problem modification - is to upgrade to the newest version.
+_Known export bugs in Mosek:_
+- Prior to version 10.1.15: The `b`-part in ACCs for the `QUAD` cone is missing.
+(It is present in PTF.)
+- Prior to version 10.1.11: If the task is modified after an optimization, neither JTASK nor PTF will be correct (with bugs in different places).
+But also the optimization itself will lead to wrong results, so better upgrade to the newest version.
+Or store and re-load the task in the internal TASK format.